dzh121/All-In-One-Clock-1.0/README.md

+<h1>All In One Clock</h1>
-<p>In this project we will make an arduino clock alarm with timer and a temperature sensor.</p>
+<p>In this project we will make an arduino clock alarm with timer and a temperature sensor.

 Button #1 Mode - connected to digtal pin 2